30 of the best fried foods around the world - KTVZ

 Sicilian arancini have been delighting Italians since the 10th century with their combination of rice and savory fillings.
 Though these breaded fried rice balls are a traditional food during the December feast of Santa Lucia, arancini are eaten year-round.

 They can be stuffed with fillings as diverse as meat ragu, mozzarella, eggplant, mushrooms and even pistachios.
-Arancini can be round or molded into a conical shape in honor of the Sicilian volcano Mount Etna.
+Arancini, also known as arancine, can be round or molded into a conical shape in honor of the Sicilian volcano Mount Etna.

 Fofos de arroz (Mozambique)